 Australia) and Senior advisor to Citigroup Australia.

 MR PETER MASON AM

-Joined the Trust in January 2012 – member of Audit and Risk Committee.
+Joined the Trust in January 2012 – Member of Conservation Council.

 Qualifications: BCom (Hons), MBA, Hon.DBus (UNSW), FAICD

 Background: Chairman, AMP Limited, since 2005 and Senior Advisor to UBS Investment Bank.
 He was a member of the Council of the University of New South Wales as well as a Director of the Children's Hospital in Sydney and Chairman of the Children's Hospital Fund.
 In 1995, Peter was appointed a member of the Order of Australia for his contribution to the Children's Hospital.

 Other Directorships: Singapore Telecommunications Limited (Director), David Jones Limited (Chairman), University of New South Wales Foundation (Director), UBS Australia Foundation Pty Limited (Chairman), Centre for International Finance and Regulation (Chairman).